-While completing your graduation project you will engage in research within a research group active in a field related to your study.
-This research frequently focuses on an issue which that group is addressing.
-Students have the opportunity to draw on the resources of a number of outstanding research facilities involved in activities related to applied physics.
+While completing your graduation project, you will engage in research within a research group that is active in a field related to your study.
+This research frequently focuses on an issue that the group is addressing.
+You will have the opportunity to draw on the resources of a number of outstanding research facilities involved in activities related to applied physics.
 Within the Faculty of Applied Sciences, there are five research departments involved with work in applied physics.

-Research in the department of Bionanoscience focuses on probing the single cell in all its complexity and on utilizing its full potential.
-The faculty in the department of Bionanoscience spans the entire range from cellular biology and biochemistry on the one hand, to nanoprobes and microscopy development on the other.
+Research in the department of Bionanoscience focuses on probing the single cell in all its complexity and in relation to utilising its full potential.
+The faculty in the department of Bionanoscience spans the entire range from cellular biology and biochemistry, to nanoprobes and microscopy development.
 The unifying theme is the fundamental exploration and engineering of the single cell.
 It is their ambitious aim to study, measure and understand all the key molecules, components, interactions and pathways that are present in a single living cell.
 Who are the players?
 What are their roles?
 And how do they interact?
 Answering these questions calls for basic research with a long-term perspective at the interfaces between the various disciplines.

 Imaging Physics (ImPhys)

-The Quantum Nanoscience department studies quantum phenomena and exploits novel principles in nanostructured devices.
+The department of Quantum Nanoscience (QN) studies quantum phenomena and exploits novel principles in nanostructured devices.
 The unusual behaviour of the quantum world is revealed in delicate experiments, geared towards developing building blocks for devices with unprecedented functionality and scale.
 The QN department is closely connected to the QuTech research labs.
 QuTech – a collaboration founded by TU Delft and TNO – is an advanced research centre for quantum computing and quantum internet.

 Radiation Science and Technology (RST)

 As its name suggests, all activities at the department of Radiation Science and Technology (RST) revolve around the concept of radiation.
-The focus of the research is on energy and health.
-While the topics addressed – covering materials, sensors and instrumentation, energy and sustainable production and health – vary widely, all the research within this department is somehow related to radiation.
+The focus of the department’s research is on energy and health.
+While the topics addressed – materials, sensors and instrumentation, energy and sustainable production, and health – vary widely, all the research within this department is somehow related to radiation.